cromanpa94/skinny-bones-jekyll/articles/index.md

 >2020

 (20) **Cristian Román-Palacios**., and John J. Wiens.
-2020. *Recent responses to climate change reveal the drivers of species extinction and survival*.
+2020. *Recent responses to climate change reveal the drivers of species extinction and survival.
 Proceedings of the National Academy of Sciences, U.S.A.
 117:4211–4217.
 [PDF](2020_Roman-Palacios_Wiens_PNAS.pdf)

   <div class="altmetric-embed" data-badge-type="donut" data-altmetric-id="75751186"></div>